Sydney-Informatics-Hub/lessonbmc/_episodes/10-BMC_R_Day3_B.md

 <img src="../fig/rmd-10-unnamed-chunk-7-1.png" title="plot of chunk unnamed-chunk-7" alt="plot of chunk unnamed-chunk-7" width="612" style="display: block; margin: auto;" />

-Let's assume that the ANOVA did show difference in means between groups.
-We can do post-hoc tests.
+Let's assume that the we had sufficient evidence from the ANOVA to reject the null.
+We can then perform post-hoc tests.
 For example, we can perform multiple pairwise-comparison between the means of groups using Tukey Honest Significant Differences

 ~~~
 TukeyHSD(aov_study)